grafana/loki/docs/sources/configuration/_index.md

 Loki will dump the entire config object it has created from the built-in defaults combined first with overrides from config file, and second by overrides from flags.

-The result is the value for every config object in the Loki config struct, which is very large...
+The result is the value for every config object in the Loki config struct, which is very large.

 Many values will not be relevant to your install such as storage configs which you are not using and which you did not define, this is expected as every option has a default value if it is being used or not.